XpiritBV/ContainerWorkshop-Docs/Lab6-RegistriesClusters.md

 ## Deploy your Docker composition to a cluster

-> You can switch back to the master branch and build your images from there.
-Commit or undo any pending changes.

 Kubernetes does not use Docker Compose files for its deployments.
-The Visual Studio solution contains a folder `Deployments` under `Solution Items`.
-You should find a Kubernetes deployment manifest in it, called `gamingwebapp.k8s-static.yaml`.
-Kubernetes use these files instead of composition files.
-Open a command prompt and navigate to the folder.
+Instead, it uses deployment manifests.
+The resources files under Lab 6  has a file called `01-gamingwebapp.k8s-static.yaml`.
+Create a folder `deployment` in the root of your code repository and copy the file into it.
+Right-click your Visual Studio solution and add the YAML file as an existing file.
+The manifest file should appear in `Solution items` in the Solution Explorer.
+Open the file and examine the contents.

 You need to make a few changes to the manifest for it to be useable.
-In particular, make sure you change the following markers:
+In particular, make sure you change the following marker `__containerregistry__`

-- `__containerregistry__`
-	- Execute the command `az acr show -n <registry> --query loginServer` to get the value
+Execute the command `az acr show -n <registry> --query loginServer` to get the fully qualified name of the registry and replace the marker with its value.
-- Change `gamingwebapp:demo` into `gamingwebapp:latest`

 In order to be able to pull images from your registry into the cluster, you will need to authenticate against a private registry.
-If you are using Docker Hub, then this is not required.
+This is not required, if you are using the public Docker Hub.

 For Azure Container Registry, you can create another service principal that will be allowed access to the registry.
 Execute the following command after having replaced the placeholders with your specific details.